-- (i) No employee's substantive salary will drop on entering into this Agreement. - (ii) The salary rates paid to staff covered by this Agreement and increases to salaries, are specified in Annexure 1 of this Agreement and provide for: - (a) 2.5% increase in salaries from first full pay period following 1 July 2011 - (iii) The increases referred to above, insofar as they apply from the first full pay period on or after 1 July 2011, shall only be paid to employees employed at the time of the ratification of the Agreement. - (iv) The salary rates are all inclusive of the following allowances:
+- (i) No employee's substantive salary will drop on entering into this Agreement. - (ii) The salary rates paid to employees covered by this Agreement and increases to salaries, are specified in Annexure 1 of this Agreement and provide for a 2.5% increase in salaries from first full pay period on or after 1 July 2016. - (iii) The increases referred to above, insofar as they apply from the first full pay period on or after 1 July 2016, shall only be paid to employees employed at the time of the ratification of the Agreement. - (iv) The salary rates are all inclusive of the following allowances: - (a) Diving; - (b) Kosciusko; - (c) Dry Cleaning; and - (d) Flying. - (v) Salaries are inclusive of leave loading.

-Diving Kosciusko Dry Cleaning Flying

-(v) Salaries are inclusive of leave loading.